metno/aerovaldb/docs/api.rst

 API
 ========

-Documentation of the core API of pyaro.
+Documentation of the core API of aerovaldb.

 aerovaldb